elusivecodes/FyreString/README.md

 **Starts With**

-Test whether a string begins with a substring.
+Determine whether a string begins with a substring.

 - `$string` is the input string.
 - `$search` is a string representing the value to search for.